haciduru/RandomForestFromScratch/README.md

 we divided the data into subgroups on the passenger class.
 Then we would have three subgroups because there are three passenger classes in Titanic.
 If we had started dividing the data into subgroups on sex, and stopped there, then we would have only two subgroups because there are only two sexes in Titanic.

-A "leaf" is a better term and more in line with the decision tree analogy than the word "subgroup."
-Thus, I will use leaf and leaves to refer to subgroups from now on.
+A "branch" or a "leaf" is better terms and more in line with the decision tree analogy than the word "subgroup."
+Thus, from now on, I will use "branch(es)" or "leaf(es)" to refer to subgroups.
+A leaf is a terminal branch.

 The number of leaves depends on how deep we want to go.
 If we want to go until the end, then the number of leaves is the product of the number of unique values of each variable.
 Let us say we have 5 predictor variables, two of them are coded as yes/no, two of them have three unique values each (e.g., high,